10 Pains You Should Never, Ever Ignore

 Pain that starts in the lower back and affects the legs

 This type of pain is commonly a sign of sciatica, brought on by injury or pressure on the sciatic nerve.
 Talk to your doctor about pain management and treatment options.
 If there is also weakness in your legs, loss of bladder sensation, or new urinary incontinence, you could have cauda equina syndrome, a rare disorder that can cause permanent paralysis.
+Be sure to check out the best back massagers for lower back pain relief.

 Pain in the lower right of the gut